ixmaps/IXmapsClient/README.md

 ## License
-IXmapsClient and this repository [github.com/ixmaps/ixnode](https://github.com/ixmaps/ixnode) is licensed under a GNU AGPL v3.0 license.
+IXmapsClient and this repository [github.com/ixmaps/ixnode](https://github.com/ixmaps/ixnode) are licensed under a GNU AGPL v3.0 license.

-Copyright (C) 2015  IXmaps
+Copyright (C) 2018  IXmaps

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.